cy-xu/cosmic-conn/README.md

 <p>
 <a href="https://arxiv.org/abs/2106.14922"><img style="float: left; padding-right:30px;" src="https://cosmic-conn.readthedocs.io/en/latest/_images/paper_with_shadow.png"  width="220"/></a>

 This repository is part of our Cosmic-CoNN research paper.
-A thorough evaluation of the models' performance are available in the paper.
+Our methods and a thorough evaluation of models' performance are available in the paper.
 If you used the Cosmic-CoNN or the LCO CR dataset for your research, pleaes cite our paper:

 [arXiv:2106.14922](https://arxiv.org/abs/2106.14922), [NASA ADS](https://ui.adsabs.harvard.edu/abs/2021arXiv210614922X/abstract)